-Coulson Brothers Scow Service is a 3rd generation family owned and operated business that has been serving the lakes of Muskoka since 1969
+Coulson Brothers Scow Service is a 3rd generation family owned and operated business that has been barging on the lakes of Muskoka since 1969

 Five generations of Coulsons have served the tourist industry on Muskoka’s Lakes.